Mona Wilson: Social work

 In 1902 Wilson took part in an investigation into social conditions in West Ham in the East End of London, and in 1904, with Mary Lily Walker, she led an inquiry into housing, income, and employment in Dundee.
 It covered health, housing conditions, family incomes and employment, and was, according to The Times, one of the most exhaustive social studies ever undertaken.
 The investigation found that Dundee's industry relied on cheap female labour:

 The work took its toll on Wilson.
 She described Dundee as "the most depressing place you can possibly imagine", and was not confident that the ills revealed in the report would be adequately remedied.

-She was sceptical about the value of votes for women: "I have always found the ordinary middle class woman the worst enemy of the questions I care about which does not induce me to be particularly anxious that she should have a vote."
+Mona was sceptical about the value of votes for women: "I have always found the ordinary middle class woman the worst enemy of the questions I care about which does not induce me to be particularly anxious that she should have a vote."